patrickcgray/sci_compute_env/README.md

-## A Framework for Object Detection (or other CNN applications) in Satellite or Drone Imagery
+## A Stock Scientific Computing / Deep Learning Environment for Analysis of  Remote Sensing Data

-#### Reproducible Environments for Data Analysis
+#### This was initially intended to serve as a framework for object detection and semantic segmentation in satellite or drone imagery, but should serve as a general reproducible environment for analysis of remote sensing data as well as machine learning.

 ### Set up your environment

-1. Install Docker Desktop
+1. Install Docker Desktop on Windows/Mac (https://www.docker.com/products/docker-desktop) or Ubuntu which I recommend above Mac/PC (https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 2. Install Git
 3. Clone this repository (or the one you're using)
 ```